 1. Best Florida Road Trip: Florida Keys Overseas Highway

 The Overseas Highway is one of the world’s best road trips—probably the best US coastal scenic drive—and the only road from mainland Florida to Key West.
 The 113 mile (182 km) drive between Key Largo and Key West crosses 42 bridges, including Seven Mile Bridge—any guesses how long that bridge is?

 Although the entire Overseas Highway drive requires about 2.5 hours without stops, fun travelers will allow ample time to explore the quirky shops and restaurants, natural areas, beaches, and other Florida Keys attractions.
 To assure your Florida Keys road trip will be spectacular, it is tradition to make a pit stop at Alabama Jacks and/or Mrs. Macs Kitchen in Key Largo.

-Even after getting my Key Lime Shake from Mrs Macs, I do not feel like I have reached the Conch Republic until I see the decorated manatee mailbox.
-Send me a photo of it from your next trip.McCool Travel Tip: Florida Keys beaches are not great but Sombrero Beach in Marathon is really nice.
+Even after finishing my Key Lime Shake from Mrs Macs, I do not feel like I have reached the Conch Republic until I see the decorated manatee mailbox near Marathon.
+Send me a photo of it from your next trip.

 2. Explore USA’s Oldest Land at Lake Wales Ridge

 Driving southwest on CR64 towards 17, I found James Brown’s Famous Flames BBQ in Avon Park.
 I had a huge pulled pork sandwich, which must have weighed a full pound.
 It may have been the best pulled pork sandwich I have ever had; the pork was so tender and delicious.
 Oh, and the peach cobbler was outstanding.